Unleash/unleash-proxy-client-js/README.md

     appName: 'my-webapp'
 });

-// Used to set the context fields, shared with the Unleash Proxy unleash.updateContext({userId: '1233'});
+// Used to set the context fields, shared with the Unleash Proxy.
+This
+// method will replace the entire (mutable part) of the Unleash Context. unleash.updateContext({userId: '1233'});

+// Used to update a single field on the Unleash Context. unleash.setContextField('userId', '4141');

 // Start the background polling unleash.start();